datacamp/courses-introduction-to-version-control-with-git/chapter4.md

 <!-- -------------------------------------------------------------------------------- -->

---- type:ConsoleExercise lang:shell xp:100 skills:1 key:
+--- type:ConsoleExercise lang:shell xp:100 skills:1 key:a87bbd3948
 ## How can I create a brand new repository?

 So far,